xAI Teases Grok 4.20 With Improved Multimodal and Reduced Hallucinations

 The Grok 5 Tease

 Buried in the announcement is what may be the most significant detail: xAI is training Grok 5, which the company describes as a 6 trillion parameter model.
-If accurate, this would make Grok 5 significantly larger than any publicly known AI model.
+If accurate, this would make Grok 5 clearly larger than any publicly known AI model.

-Scale alone does not guarantee performance.
+Scale alone doesn't guarantee performance.
 The AI field has learned over the past few years that architecture, training data quality, and post-training techniques matter as much as raw parameter count.
 But 6 trillion parameters is a statement of ambition, and it suggests that xAI believes there are still meaningful gains to be had from scaling up.

 xAI has the infrastructure to support such an effort.
 The company's Colossus data center in Memphis, Tennessee, is one of the largest AI training facilities in the world, housing hundreds of thousands of GPUs.
 The company has been aggressively expanding its compute capacity, and Grok 5 appears to be the project that will put that capacity to use.

 No release timeline has been given for Grok 5.
-Training a model of this size is a months-long process, and the subsequent fine-tuning, safety testing, and optimization phase can take just as long.
+Training a model of this size is a months-long process, and the following fine-tuning, safety testing, and optimization phase can take just as long.
 A late 2026 or early 2027 release seems plausible, but xAI has not committed to any specific date.

 xAI's Position in the Market